 We wrote a helper that you can use to get your past resource usage on the cluster.
 This script can display the resource utilization

-Retrieve HPC utilization statistics for a user within a specified time range.
+Retrieve HPC utilization statistics for a user or group of users.

 options: